 Once you have contracted the chickenpox virus, the virus can stay dormant in the nerves nearest the spinal cord or nearest the head and neck.
-The virus may not ever become active again, but if it does, it will multiply and spread through the nerves until it reaches the skin.
+The virus may not ever become active again.
+However, if it does, it will multiply and spread through the nerves until it reaches the skin.
 Once the virus reaches the skin the shingles rash will appear.

-The only way to get shingles is is you have been infected with chickenpox, but only about 20% of people infected will ever get shingles in their lifetime.
+The only way to get shingles is a past infection of chickenpox.
+Only about 20% of infected people will ever get shingles in their lifetime.

-There is no real reason why the virus could become active again, but there are factors that can increase the likelihood of its occurrence:
+There is no real reason why the virus could become active again.
+Although there are factors that can increase the likelihood of its occurrence:

-- The elderly are more at risk for shingles.
+- The elderly are more at risk for shingles Shingles Herpes Zoster.

 - Physical and emotional stress can provoke a reaction.

-- A weakened immune system due to an illness such as HIV infection, leukaemia, or lymphoma.
+- A weakened immune system due to an illness such as HIV infection, leukemia, or lymphoma.

 - Any kind of treatments that suppress the immune system, such as radiotherapy for cancer, chemotherapy, steroids, and any medications used to prevent organ rejection.

-Shingles cannot be transmitted from someone who has shingles, but rather, can only occur when a person who has already been infected with the herpes zoster virus experiences a change in their immune systems ability to fight off the virus.
-However, a person with an active shingles infection can transmit chickenpox to someone that has not had the virus yet; the virus can be transferred until the blisters crust over, which takes about a week.
+Shingles cannot be transmitted from someone who has shingles.
+Rather, it can only occur when a person who has already been infected with the herpes zoster virus experiences a change in their immune systems ability to fight off the virus.
+However, a person with an active shingles infection can transmit chickenpox to someone that has not had the virus.
+The virus can be transferred until the blisters crust over, which takes about a week.